When the way down is really the way up

 From Letters of Paul: 30-Day Bible Study

-Paul commands us to be content with what we have.
-He urges us not to trust in or to chase the temporary and empty joys that come from the desires of the world and its riches because they all compete with Christ for our worship.
-We are defined not by what we have or don't have, but by what we willingly give up for the cause of Christ.
-The rich, then, who want to take hold of the fullness of life in Christ must be generous and do good.
+We are defined not by what we have or don't have, but by what we willingly give up for Jesus.
+The rich are those who take hold of the fullness of life in Christ, those who are generous and do good.

 Living in an upside-down reality can be exhausting.
 At times, what we do won't make sense to those around us, and we'll need to pour our hearts out to God like David does Psalm 26.

 for I have walked in my integrity,

 and I have trusted in the Lord without wavering" (Psalm 26:1).